walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 Use `.biometricTimedReuse(timeoutSeconds:)` for a fixed 1–30 second interval after successful strong-biometric authorization.
 The interval does not slide on signing and new biometric enrollment does not invalidate the key.
-Check the preflight result's `reuseEnforcement`: iOS reports provider-process enforcement, which can expire earlier but never runs longer than the requested interval.
-This policy has no action, session, or batch scope.
+Check the preflight result's `reuseEnforcement` and `timeoutVerification`: iOS reports provider-process enforcement with provider-configured timeout verification.
+Signum receives the requested interval, but its pinned public API cannot independently expose the effective positive timeout after restoration.
+Timed reuse is recent provider authentication, not issuance, presentation, or other wallet-action consent, and is not guaranteed to be key-local.

 Use the returned ``WalletBootstrapResult/did`` when a verifier flow needs an explicit wallet DID.